JS 2 is a research preview of an open source compiler focused on compiling JavaScript to WebAssembly ahead of time, developed at Loopdive.

 Stage 1 proposal.
 Structural pattern matching not yet in scope.

-Lean modules that load and run fast.
+Tiny modules that load and run fast.

 When running outside of a JS engine like found in browsers or Node.js, compatibility today typically means embedding a JS interpreter inside the WebAssembly module.
 This increases module size and slows execution.